Paving the Path Towards Near-Term Quantum Advantage with the Quantum Orchestration Platform

 QUA is a great tool for computing a quantum algorithm, but our story does not stop there!

 It also turns out that the architecture of the QOP itself is tailor-made for the realization of those hybrid algorithms.
 Among the many features that it offers, one stands out as particularly suitable for the parameter update step: Input/Output (I/O) variables, marked as IO1 in the last line of the code above.

 This setting allows the passing of a series of numbers from the client PC to the OPX+ without having to reload the entire program in memory.
 Even better, we can set up the QUA program such that each iteration of a new circuit waits for parameters to be uploaded before proceeding to the execution of the next step.
 We, therefore, move from the successive execution of multiple distinct jobs on the quantum computer to one single QUA program written within an infinite loop which is successively paused and resumed where circuit parameters must be updated.
 This works particularly well for the QAOA, as the circuit structure (the ansatz) remains unchanged across iterations.
 But note that we could also, on-the-fly select multiple circuit layers to be played (within a pool of subcircuits) and dynamically change the ansatz form.

 In the graph below, you can see the time difference (in seconds) between the usage of I/O variables and a usual setting for a VQA, that is the relaunch of a new job each time parameters are changed.
 Here, the graph solely indicates the time required for the parameter update step (it excludes the runtime of the QAOA circuit, as well as the classical optimization routine).

-We can quickly see how playing with this feature and many others such as precompilation will play an essential role in the near future to run scalable hybrid classical-quantum circuits.
+We can quickly see how playing with this feature and many others, such as precompilation, will play an essential role in the near future in running scalable hybrid classical-quantum circuits.

 There are grounds for pushing the research even further by involving optimal control techniques in the algorithm framework through the real-time capabilities of the QOP.
 But this is a story for another day!